Cocycle superrigidity from higher rank lattices to $\mathrm{Out}(F_N)$: Amenability of the action on the boundary of the free factor graph

 The set of all projective classes of arational trees that are equivalent to a given arational tree $T$ is a finite-dimensional simplex, see \cite[Corollary~5.4]{Gui00} or \cite[Proposition~13.5]{GH1}.
 Trees in $\mathcal{AT}$ that project in $\PAT$ to an extremal point of the simplex of an arational tree are called \emph{ergometric}.

 \begin{lemma} Let $T\in\AT$.
 Then $T$ is ergometric if and only if for every tree $T'\in\baro$ that is not homothetic to $T$, there is no Lipschitz $G$-equivariant map from $T$ to $T'$. \end{lemma}

 \begin{proof} Since $T\in\AT$, it has dense orbits, so every Lipschitz $G$-equivariant map $T\to T'$ is alignment-preserving, see e.g.\ \cite[Lemma~2.2]{BGH}.
-It then follows from \cite[Corollary~13.4]{GH1} that $T'$ is equivalent to $T$ whenever such a map exists.
-The characterization of ergometric trees inside the (cone on a) simplex of $T$ then follows from \cite[Section~5.1]{Gui00}. \end{proof}
+By \cite[Section~5.1]{Gui00} and the paragraph before Lemma 5.1 therein, trees $T'$ with a Lipschitz equivariant alignment preserving map $T\ra T'$ are in one-to-one correspondence with length measures on $T$ with bounded density with respect to Lebesgue measure.
+All such measures are homothetic to the Lebesgue measure if and only $T$ is ergometric by the second definition of \cite[p.
+459]{Gui00}. \end{proof}

 We denote by $\mathbb{P}\AT^{\erg}$ the subset of $\mathbb{P}\AT$ made of all projective classes of ergometric arational trees.

 \begin{lemma} The set $\PAT^{\erg}$ is a Borel subset of $\PAT$. \end{lemma}